Published 15 October 2019, updated 30 November 2020

 - Try a coffee flight at Silva Coffee’s tasting room – locally roasted and award winning with fresh beans to take home to keep loving long after your visit

 - The Warburton Handmade shop at The Waterwheel Visitor Information Centre is humming with gorgeous local handcrafts for perfect gifts and mementos of your visit.
 There’s a gallery onsite featuring local artists too.
-And pop into Pea Green Boat for the divine handmade crafts of a collective of local women who are reimagining time worn crafts into contemporary beauty.

 - Fresh produce galore with more than 450 fruits to try from the sublime to the never heard before at Rayner’s Orchards.
 Pick and take home fresh produce here or at any number of local U-Pick berry and cherry farms (over summer).
 And don’t forget the apples at Sanders Apples.